ABIJIT001/ABIJIT001/README.md

 ![](IamAbijitSingh.png)

 My name is Abijit Singh
 I am currently a third-year student at NIT Srinagar.
 I am from Jammu.
-Apart from coding, I am also interested in Web development.
+Apart from coding, I am also interested in Machine Learning.